Get a free audiologist consultation using the form below

 Pros

-• check It has many of the same benefits of ITE hearing aids, but is less visible
+• It has many of the same benefits of ITE hearing aids, but is less visible

 Cons

-• close The receiver is vulnerable to getting clogged up with ear wax and moisture
+• The receiver is vulnerable to getting clogged up with ear wax and moisture

-• close It may be too small to include bluetooth connectivity
+• It may be too small to include bluetooth connectivity

 You can see in the image below, as technology advances, hearing aids are getting smaller.
 These days, many people with hearing loss want the smallest devices possible and, in some cases, hearing aids that are ‘invisible’.